nicolas-f/NoiseModelling-installer/README.md

 1. Compile the au3 using Autoit.
 You should get a NoiseModelling.exe file
+2. Edit the installer.iss to replace my Windows paths with yours.
-2. Compile the installer.iss file using InnoSetup.
+3. Compile the installer.iss file using InnoSetup.
 You should get the NoiseModelling_3.3.1_install.exe

 If you change the jre version or the NoiseModelling version, you'll need to edit the au3 script and the iss script accordingly.